Recipes & Ideas· Updated 12 min read

 Eggs + breadFrench toast or toast dinner15 min

-Pasta aglio e olio needs just garlic and olive oil.
-Pasta carbonara adds eggs, parmesan, and bacon.
-Pantry pasta works with canned tomatoes and whatever protein you have — tuna, beans, or chickpeas.
-Buttered noodles with parmesan is the ultimate fallback that everyone will eat.
+Pasta carbonara adds eggs, parmesan, and bacon for a creamy five-ingredient dinner.
+Pantry pasta works with canned tomatoes and whatever protein you have on hand — canned tuna, white beans, or chickpeas.
+Buttered noodles with parmesan is the ultimate "everyone will eat it" fallback when picky eaters are involved.

-Rice and canned beans together make burrito bowls with whatever toppings you can find — cheese, salsa, sour cream, lettuce.
-Add eggs to rice for fried rice.
-Canned beans go on toast for a quick British-style dinner, into soup with broth and vegetables, or into quesadillas with cheese and tortillas.
+Add eggs to leftover rice for egg fried rice in 10 minutes.
+Canned beans go on toast for a quick British-style dinner, get simmered into soup with broth and any vegetables, or stuff a quesadilla alongside cheese and tortillas.
+None of these require a grocery run, and most cost under $4 total.

 What’s in Your Fridge?